jacobwicks/jacobwicks.github.io/_posts/2020-02-19-comments-on-code-line-numbers.markdown

 `comments` is an array that contains all the lineComments in the post.
 We'll filter the `comments` array to find all the comments assigned to a particular code block.

 # For Every Code Block, Find All the Assigned Comments
 We'll find all the comments assigned to a particular block and put them in an array named `blockComments`.
 Once we have `blockComments`, we can add styling to each comment inside `blockComments`.
-We will also set the position.
+We will also set the position of each comment.

 {% highlight javascript linenos %}
         //get the highest line number from the codeBlock